squassina/dataverse-locust-tests/locustfile_py.md

 # Sample locustfile.py

-This sample demonstrates how to connect to Dataverse using REST calls to execute the tests as documented in the file [power-platform-dataverse-tests](../README.md).
+This sample demonstrates how to connect to Dataverse using REST calls to execute the tests in Power Platform and Dataverse.

 The script will execute the load test using Locust.